|

 How Does Child Support Operate?

-The CSA use a calculation formula to determine the amount to be paid by the parent absent from the family home to the parent with whom the child is living
+The CMEC use a calculation formula to determine the amount to be paid by the parent absent from the family home to the parent with whom the child is living

 Who Qualifies for Child Support?

 Any natural child who is under 16 or in full time secondary education aged under 19 who is living in UK.
-The parent who is not living with the child must pay Child Support to that child
+The parent who is not living with the child must pay child support for the benefit of the child.

 How much will the Payment for Child Support Be?

-Do the CSA ever increase or decrease the amount payable for Child Support?
+Do the CMEC ever increase or decrease the amount payable for Child Support?

 Yes.
 If the parent who is not living with the child has income which has not been taken into account, has hidden their earnings or has assets of over £65,000 (other than in their home or business), then the CSA may increase the calculation.